archethic-foundation/libdart/README.md

 # archethic_lib_dart

-ArchEthic dart library for Flutter
+Archethic dart library for Flutter

 ## Usage

-This library aims to provide a easy way to create ArchEthic transaction and to send them over the network.
+This library aims to provide a easy way to create Archethic transaction and to send them over the network.

-It supports the ArchEthic Cryptography rules which are:
+It supports the Archethic Cryptography rules which are:

 - Algorithm identification: keys are prepared by metadata bytes to indicate the curve used and the origin of the generation, and hashes are prepended by a byte to indicate the hash algorithm used.
   Those information help during the verification